aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/pdfextractor/find-whether-pdf-file-contains-images-or-text-only/_index.md

 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void CheckIfPdfContainsTextOrImages()
 {
-    // The path to the documents directory. var dataDir = RunExamples.GetDataDir_AsposePdf_Text();
+    // The path to the documents directory var dataDir = RunExamples.GetDataDir_AsposePdf_Text();

     // Instantiate a memoryStream object to hold the extracted text from Document MemoryStream ms = new MemoryStream();
-    // Instantiate PdfExtractor object
+    // Create the PdfExtractor
     using (var extractor = new Aspose.Pdf.Facades.PdfExtractor())
     {
         // Bind the input PDF document to extractor